deepbsd/accelerate/wp-content/plugins/social-media-feather/readme.txt

 4. Showing how using the [Grey Fade addon](http://socialmediafeather.com/products/grey-fade-effect/ "Customize any of the available social icon skins with 2 cool effects!") transforms the sharing or following buttons in the front-end
 5. A demo of how social media providers can be customized in the back-end
 6. An view of some of the settings that can be customized in Social Media the back-end
 7. This shows the available social sharing and following widgets and their settings

 == Changelog ==

+= 1.8.2 =
+* NEW: 6 icon styles which were previously available as a $15 add on are now included for FREE!
+* Removed NEWS dashboard widget

 = 1.8.1 =
 * Fixes for old versions of PHP